ngfblog/dns-blocklists/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/hagezi/dns-blocklists)![GitHub issues](https://img.shields.io/github/issues/hagezi/dns-blocklists)![GitHub closed issues](https://img.shields.io/github/issues-closed/hagezi/dns-blocklists)![visitors](https://visitor-badge.glitch.me/badge?page_id=hagezi.dns-blocklists&left_color=grey&right_color=blue)[![shields.io Stars](https://img.shields.io/github/stars/hagezi/dns-blocklists)](https://github.com/hagezi/dns-blocklists/stargazers)
 ## DNS Blocklists - *For a better internet!*
 *Note: DNS blocklists offer a good protection of privacy by blocking tracking, metrics and telemetry.
 They can be used to block the vast majority of ads, malware, scam, fake and co, but not everything can be blocked at the DNS level!
-Therefore, I recommend using a content blocker such as uBlock or AdGuard with the appropriate block lists (EasyList, AdGuard, uBlock) in the Internet browser.*
+Therefore, I recommend using a browser content blocker such as uBlock or AdGuard with the appropriate block lists (EasyList, AdGuard, uBlock) or the use of eBlocker with enabled pattern blocker as a network wide content blocker.*

 ### ***Multi - Cleans the Internet and protects your privacy!***
 *An all in one DNS blocklist in **various versions (light, normal, pro and pro++)**.
 It can be used as a stand alone blocklist.
 For every region.
 Blocks ads, affiliate, tracking, metrics, telemetry, fake, phishing, malware, scam, coins and other "crap".
 Based on [various blocklists](usedsources.md).*